Uzbeks in Russia

-Uzbeks represent a large diaspora in Russia, numbering 300.000 (January, 2016).
-Most of the Uzbeks living in Russia are seasonal migrant workers.
-Most of them have come after the dissolution of the Soviet Union.
-Due to racial and cultural differences, they are one of the most discriminated-against minorities in Russia, and hence rarely settle outside of the Russian capital, Moscow.
+Uzbeks represent a significant diaspora in the Russian Federation, numbering 300,000 as of January 2016.
+Most Uzbeks living in Russia are seasonal migrant workers.
+Most have arrived after the dissolution of the Soviet Union.
+Due to cultural differences, they are one of the most discriminated-against minorities in Russia, and hence rarely settle outside of the Russian capital, Moscow.

 Population

 There has been dispute on the actual population of Uzbeks in Russia, with estimates varying from 300,000 (Russian census 2010) to over two million.
 There has been a decline in numbers since 2015 due to the Russian recession, as most migrants cannot find jobs with a decent salary, and because of that choose to work in other countries such as South Korea.
 Majority of them live in the Russian capital Moscow and some live in other major cities such as Saint Petersburg.

 Religion

 Most Uzbek labour migrants are Sunni Muslims, with some long-term workers converting to Eastern Orthodoxy through missionaries.